canhtuongvinh/cms-system/ADRs/ADR-012-customer-SSO-integration.md

 **Negative**
 - Only works for tenants that provide a customer IdP.
-- Requires setup during onboarding.
+- Requires extensive setup during onboarding.